Site map

 completed homes.

-At the time of writing (May 2025) two of the three-bedroomed, semi-detached houses at Castlefield
+In May 2025, two of the three-bedroomed, semi-detached houses at Castlefield were on the market

-were on the market for £317,500 (shared ownership) and £110,000 (25% share).
+for £317,500 (shared ownership) and £110,000 (25% share).

 Preston Parish’s stance re: new housing, and local residents’ views.